dkershner6/use-set-focus/README.md

 # use-set-focus

-This hook is DEPRECATED, the types get confused no matter what, and it does very little.
+This hook is DEPRECATED, the types get confused no matter what, and the functionality is easy to replicate and holds types better.

 React hook to immediately place the browser's focus to your chosen element on demand.